pastewka/MolecularDynamics/_project/your_final_report.md

 ## Documents you need to submit

-In order to pass the class, you will need to submit at **the beginning of the examination period of the summer term 2023 (on September 1, 2023)**:
+In order to pass the class, you will need to submit at **the end of the examination period of the summer term 2024 (on September 13, 2024)**:

 * A report, written in English or German, that describes your simulation code and results obtained with it.